principalfish/what_walk_to_do/readme.txt

 To update `munro_data.json` run `python3 scrape_munro_data.py`
 This may take some time and there shouldn't really be much reason to do this.

-The code has no error handling, no test and may get you rate limited on walk highlands.
+The code has no error handling, no tests and may get you rate limited on walk highlands.
 Use at your own peril

 Full list of possible regions
 Angus